CrOSSD

 Towards a Critical Open-Source Software Database

 Open source software (OSS) is used in countless companies and public agencies, however, there is currently no efficient way to view or automatically check the health of OSS.
-The aim of CrOSSD is to assess the status quo regarding the "health" of (especially: critical) OSS projects.
-"Health" is to be defined by various metrics (including stability, resilience, security and compliance).

 How does it work?